While offering the core curriculum, our classroom settings are infused with exciting projects and research that go far beyond the basic requirements.

 This course gives special emphasis on listening, speaking, reading, and writing the Spanish language by means of a sound base of grammatical principles.
 Students engage in weekly dialogue, written exercises, and in-class activities.
 Students are given opportunities to learn about the rich Hispanic cultures through class discussion and student generated reports.
 Students in level II will be conversant in basic daily dialogue, have a deep vocabulary, and a sound understanding of Spanish grammar.

 This course focuses on the theme of “Earth Systems.”
-Physical, earth, space and life science content will be integrated in a curriculum.
+Physical, earth, space and life science content will be integrated.
+Emphasis will be placed on the earth’s geology, weather patterns, and the synchronization of the systemic pattern that exist on planet earth.

 This course includes the study of cells, heredity and evolution and the study of diversity and ecology of plants and animals.